Setting up and managing funds in the Giving module

 Working within the Funds section, notice the Action menu on the right hand side of each fund providing options to View, Edit, Archive or Delete the selected fund, and also the View selector to switch between Active and Archived funds.
-Note that cannot delete a fund that has active or deleted donations linked to that fund; however, an unwanted funds can be archived.
+Note that you cannot delete a fund that has active or deleted donations linked to that fund; however, any unwanted funds can be archived.

 You can Archive a fund if you no longer need it and where you wish to retain the historical donation data for that fund.
 So, if you are no longer accepting new donations into a 'special offering' fund, you can archive it, perhaps to use the fund again in the future; at which point the fund can be Set active again.